Operations Clarity

 That is often where the next clear step lives.

-If you are not sure which friction point matters most, a Clarity Block can help identify the one improvement most worth fixing first.
+If you aren't sure which friction point matters most, a Clarity Map can identify the one improvement most worth fixing first.

 When teams try to fix too much at once, role confusion often gets worse instead of better.
 For a related angle, read Why Role Clarity Matters More Than Most Growing Businesses Realize.

-Too many changes at once often means the team has not identified the one fix that matters most yet.
+Too many changes at once usually means the one fix that would unlock the rest hasn't been named yet.

 Related Operational Breakdown